Canon 650D vs Panasonic FZ1000 II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 650D and Panasonic Lumix DC-FZ1000 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the FZ1000 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 650D does not offer wifi capability.
+In contrast, the 650D does not provide wifi capability.

 The FZ1000 II is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 650D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 650D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 650D was succeeded by the Canon 700D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Which of the two cameras – the Canon 650D or the Panasonic FZ1000 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.